ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The PKIX Evidence format is composed of two main sections:

-* A claim description section which describes the information transmitted as Evidence.
+* An Evidence section which describes the list of reported entities.

-* A signature section where one or more digital signatures are offered to prove the origin of the claims and maintain their integrity.
+* A signature section where one or more digital signatures are offered to prove the origin of the Evidence and maintain its integrity.

 The details of the signature section is left to the data model.
 The remainder of this section deals with the way the information is organized to form the claims.

-The claims are organized into a set of entities to help with the organization and comprehension of the information.
-Entities are elements observed in the Target Environment by the Attester.
-Each entity, in turn, is associated with a set of attributes.
+The claim sets are associated with entities to help with the organization and comprehension of the information.
+Entities are elements observed in the Target Environment by the Attesting Environment.
+Each entity, in turn, is associated with a claim set that describes the attributes of the element.

-Therefore, the Claim description section is a set of entities and each entity is composed of a set of attributes.
+Therefore, the Claim description section is a set of entities and each entity is composed of a claim set.

 ## Entity